-Claimants for Artists Exemption must be resident or ordinarily resident and domiciled, in an EU Member State or in an EEA State, and not resident elsewhere.
-The Revenue Commissioners are prepared to give advance opinions regarding a work of prospective claimant’s resident abroad.
-In the event that a favourable advance opinion is given, the prospective claimant will be advised to make a formal application for a determination on taking up residence in the State and meeting the necessary residence requirements.
+Claimants for Artists’ Exemption must be resident or ordinarily resident and domiciled, in an EU Member State or in an EEA State, and not resident elsewhere.
+The Revenue Commissioners are prepared to give advance opinions regarding a work of prospective claimant’s resident outside of the EU/EEA.
+In the event that a favourable advance opinion is given, the prospective claimant will be advised to make a formal application for a determination on taking up residence in the EU/EEA.

 Any income earned from a work before the tax year in which the claim is made will not be exempt.

-Claims for Artists Exemption should be made on Claim form Artist 2 (PDF, 273KB).
+Claims for Artists' Exemption should be made on Claim form Artist 2 (PDF, 374KB).
 A determination granted on the basis of this claim form will cover the particular work or works submitted with the claim as well as all future qualifying works in the same category, provided they fall within the guidelines.

 Depending on the category in which artists exemption is being claimed the following items should be submitted in support of a claim

-- a book or other writing - 3 published copies of the book, if self-published proof of sale or relevant information and links in the case of ebooks,
+- a book or other writing - three published copies of the book, if self-published proof of sale or relevant information and links in the case of ebooks,

-- a musical composition - CDs or cassettes on which claimant must be accredited
+- a musical composition - CD’s on which claimant is accredited with the music/lyrics,

 - a sculpture - as at (d) above.

-Revenue will give an advance opinion to individuals resident abroad.
-In the event that the individual becomes resident in the State and is not resident elsewhere, a formal determination will then be made.
+Revenue will give an advance opinion to individuals resident outside the EU/EEA.
+In the event that the individual becomes resident in the EU/EEA and is not resident elsewhere, a formal determination will then be made.
 Applications should be made on Application form Artist 3: advance opinion for non-resident (PDF,465KB)

 Where a taxpayer receives advance royalties, which are attributed to the subsequent publication of a book or other writing, a claim must be made with the Revenue in the tax year in which the royalties are paid if the royalties are to be exempt.
 Confirmation from the publisher that the book will be published must accompany the claim.